Elizabeth Smart

 Elizabeth Ann Gilmour (née Smart; born November 3, 1987) is an American child safety activist and commentator for ABC News.
-She gained national attention at age 14 when she was abducted from her home in Salt Lake City by Brian David Mitchell.
-Mitchell and his wife, Wanda Barzee, held Smart captive for nine months until she was rescued by police officers on a street in Sandy, Utah.
+She was put into the national spotlight in 2002 at age 14 when she was abducted from her home in Salt Lake City by Brian David Mitchell.
+Mitchell and his wife, Wanda Barzee, held Smart captive for nine months and repeatedly raped and assaulted her until she was rescued by police officers on a street in Sandy, Utah.

-Smart has since gone on to work as an activist and advocate for missing persons and speaking out against abstinence-only education.
+Smart has since gone on to work as an activist and advocate for missing persons and sex abuse victims.
 Her life and abduction have been the subject of numerous non-fiction books and films.

 Early life

-Elizabeth Ann Smart was born on November 3, 1987, in Salt Lake City, Utah, to Edward "Ed" and Lois Smart.
+Elizabeth Ann Smart was born on November 3, 1987, in Salt Lake City, Utah, to Edward and Lois Smart.
 Her family was part of the Church of Jesus Christ of Latter-day Saints.
 She is the second-oldest child in her family; she has four brothers and one sister.
 Smart attended Bryant Middle School and East High School in Salt Lake City.
-She later enrolled in Brigham Young University, where she earned her Bachelor of Music in harp performance.
+She later enrolled in Brigham Young University, where she studied harp performance.